Athletic Training Curriculum

 ATSs hours and experiences at the affiliate practicum site/s may varyconsiderably according to ACI/team assignments.

-3rd Semester: KIN 197C (Practicum in Athletic Training III) ATSs
+3rd Semester: KIN 197C (Practicum in Athletic Training III) ATSs will continue to

-will continue to build on cognitive, psychomotor, and affective
+build on cognitive, psychomotor, and affective

 proficiencies and competencies while engaged in team assignments, clinical rotations, and/or athletic training room coverage.
 Practicum experiences are organized as follows:

-ATSs are assigned to an ACI and should work with more autonomy
+ATSs are assigned to an ACI and should work with more autonomy in that assignment

 ATSs have the responsibility of recognizing and assisting in the treatment of individual maladies.